arabcoders/watchstate/README.md

 The mapping should work for all officially supported clients.
 If you have a client that is not supported, you have to manually add support for that client, or request the maintainer to add support for it.

-### 2024-08-19

-We have migrated the `state:push` task into the new events system, as such the old task `state:push` is now gone.
-To enable the new event handler for push events, use the new environment variable `WS_PUSH_ENABLED` and set it to `true`.
-Right now, it's disabled by default.
-However, for people who had the old task enabled, it will reuse that setting.

-Keep in mind, the new event handler is more efficient and will only push data when there is a change in the play state.
-And it's much faster than the old task.
-This event handler will push data within a minute of the change.

-PS: Please enable the task by setting its new environment variable `WS_PUSH_ENABLED` to `true`.
-The old `WS_CRON_PUSH` is now gone. and will be removed in the future releases.

 ---
 Refer to [NEWS](NEWS.md) for old updates.